2017 Preakness Stakes Information

 2017 Preakness Field Post Positions, (Jockeys) and Morning Line Odds

 1—Multiplier (Joel Rosario ) 30/1

 4—Always Dreaming (John Velasquez) 4/5

 6—Gunnevera (Mike Smith) 15/1

 Thoughts on Betting Such a Chalky Favorite in a Milktoast 10-Horse Field

 You just gotta go for it here, as usual.
-The thick -125 opening morning line odds for Always Dreaming means another chalk could have the Black-Eyed Susans put around his neck Saturday afternoon with second-odds favorite Classic Empire (+300) seeming like semi-competition for the speedy brown 3-year-old.
-Another thoroughbred who looked pretty good in the Louisville slop was Lookin At Lee (+1000), with the Steve Asmussen-trained horse being ridden to a second-place finish by jockey Corey Lanerie while trying to chase down Always Dreaming.
+The thick 4/5 opening Morning Line odds for Always Dreaming means another chalk could have the Black-Eyed Susans put around his neck Saturday afternoon with second-odds favorite Classic Empire (3/1) seeming like semi-competition for the speedy (102 Beyer Rating, Kentucky Derby) brown 3-year-old which rolled to a 2-and-3/4-lengths win at Churchill Downs in the Kentucky Derby.
+Another thoroughbred who looked pretty good in the Louisville slop was Lookin At Lee (10/1), with the Steve Asmussen-trained horse being ridden to a second-place finish by jockey Corey Lanerie while trying to chase down Always Dreaming.
 Maybe a drier track and a little easier trip means Lookin At Lee wins on Saturday with Always Dreaming trying to run him down this time?
-At +1000 it seems worth a shot in a pool which will be chock full o’ novice chalk money.
+At 10/1 it seems worth a shot in a pool which will be chock full o’ novice chalk money.